Customer.io vs Intercom: Which to Choose?

 ZoomInfo adds the intelligence layer neither platform provides

 Customer.io knows what users do inside your product.
 Intercom knows what questions they ask.
-Neither knows which companies you should target in the first place.
+Neither knows which companies you should target in the first place, when they are ready to buy, or why an account is worth pursuing right now.

-ZoomInfo fills this gap with B2B intelligence at a scale neither messaging platform can match.
-The dataset spans 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, verified through a multi-source pipeline backed by 300+ human researchers and achieving up to 95% accuracy on first-party data.
+ZoomInfo is an all-in-one AI GTM Platform built on three connected layers.
+The first is data: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, verified through a multi-source pipeline backed by 300+ human researchers and achieving up to 95% accuracy on first-party data.
+This is the foundation that makes everything else meaningful.

 Levanta's CEO noted: "ZoomInfo's not just a contact data company anymore.
 They've built a full system of execution.
 GTM Intelligence works the list, writes the outreach, triggers the play, and helps drive predictable growth."
 (Levanta)